junxit/us-congress-bills-114/bill.md

 ## § 5.
 Board meetings

 - **(a)** *Open meetings* Each meeting of the Board, other than meetings in which classified information is to be discussed, shall be open to the public.
 Any open meeting shall be announced in the Federal Register and the Federal Web site established by the Board at least 14 calendar days in advance of a meeting.
 For all public meetings, the Board shall release an agenda and a listing of materials relevant to the topics to be discussed.
-- **(b)** *Quorum and meetings* Five Board members shall constitute a quorum for the purposes of conducting business and three or more Board members shall constitute a meeting of the Board.
+- **(b)** *Quorum and meetings* Five Board members shall constitute a quorum for the purposes of conducting business and 3 or more Board members shall constitute a meeting of the Board.
 - **(c)** *Transparency of information* All the proceedings, information, and deliberations of the Board shall be open, upon request, to the Chairperson and ranking minority party member, and their respective subcommittee Chairperson and subcommittee ranking minority party member, of—
   - **(1)** the Committee on Transportation and Infrastructure of the House of Representatives;
   - **(2)** the Committee on Oversight and Government Reform of the House of Representatives;